LTUC/amman-dotnet-401d2/Curriculum/Class16/LAB.md

 =====================================

 ## To Submit this Assignment

-- Create a new repo on your personal GitHub account
-- Create a new repo on your personal GitHub account
-- Name your repo `Lab##-TITLE`
-- Create a branch named `NAME-LAB##`
+- Create a new branch named `NAME-DependencyInjection` in your `AsyncInn` repo
 - Write your code
 - Commit often
 - Push to your repository